Gradian Health Systems Universal Anaesthesia Machine

 Specific countries are Haiti, Nicaragua, Sierra Leone, Liberia, Burkina Faso, Ghana, Nigeria, Togo, Benin, South Sudan, Democratic Republic of Congo, Tanzania, Zambia, Mozambique, Malawi, Ethiopia, Uganda, Rwanda, Kenya, Somalia, Nepal, Laos, Cambodia, and Swaziland.

-Gradian Health Systems, Homintec, Meditek SARL, Labonet, Mediquip Global, Afritool, MEMS, KAS Medics, Joint Medical Stores, Sonergy Diagnostics, all listed on this website.
+Gradian Health Systems, Homintec, Meditek SARL, Labonet, Mediquip Global, Afritool, MEMS, KAS Medics, Joint Medical Stores, Sonergy Diagnostics, all listed on this website with relevant contact information.

 Include specifications and ranges